rootstrap/blog/content/Link Tracking with StimulusReflex - Part III.md

   <div class="col"></div>
 ```

-And populate it with the right data:
+Then, populate it with the right data:

 ```erb
   <div class="col"><%= shortened_link.original_url %></div>